VarenyaBhimaraju/Campus-Placement-Analyser/README.md

 Methodology: EDA, regression, classification.

-Outcome: Identifying best-fit models, data analysis, and insights of the dataset
+Outcome: Identifying best-fit models, data analysis, and insights of the dataset.